Dhruvesh222/instagram_clone/README.md

 # Instagram_clone
-This is a simple cross platform app which allows users to post, read othere users post and follow others.
+This is a simple cross platform app which allows users to post, read othere users post and follow other users.

 ## Tech Stack Used